-Regarding the use cases coverage on the network, it is presented the use case coverage on the network with the implementation of MEC nodes, since the 5G use cases have different priority levels, having the same latency requirements like the eMBB services, which does not mean that the use cases (i.e. Virtual Reality and Real-Time Gaming) will need the same network architecture.
+Regarding the use cases coverage in the network, one presents its dependence with the implementation of MEC nodes, since the 5G use cases have different priority levels, having the same latency requirements like the eMBB services, which does not mean that the use cases (i.e. Virtual Reality and Real-Time Gaming) will need the same network architecture.
 The results are presented in Figure 4.19.
 First, one verifies the previous conclusion that, for 5 MECs on the network, without considering the factory automation cases that have an extremely lower latency demand, all the network use cases considered are supported on more than 98% the RU on the network, which is extremely important since VR and, especially, real-time gaming experience are services that need to be available for a wide area on the map.
-For factory automation, since it is more region specific, it is not relevant that the network supports this use cases for all RU on the network, but it is worth noticing that, from a zero MEC nodes to a 5 MEC nodes scenario, the coverage of this use case increases 51.5%, covering 45.6% of the RU on the network.
+For factory automation, since it is more region specific, it is not relevant that the network supports this use cases for all RUs on the network, but it is worth noticing that, from a zero MEC nodes scenario to a 5 MEC nodes one, the coverage of this use case increases 51.5%, covering 45.6% of the RUs on the network.